Description: Current issues in media and politics, domestically and internationally.

 Description: Legal basis for freedom of speech and press.
 Limitations imposed upon rights by statue, common law and court decisions.
 Resolving conflicts between those rights and other constitutional rights.
 Enhancing critical-thinking and writing skills.
 Roles, rights, and responsibilities of mass media in a free society through analysis of cases.

-Prerequisites: Senior standing; major in ADPR, BRDC or JOUR
+Prerequisites: Junior standing; major in ADPR, BRDC or JOUR.

 Required of all students seeking a degree through the College of Journalism and Mass Communications.